PLSysSec/vera/README.md

 Note that all timing results may vary slightly, as will the counterexamples the solver chooses to display for buggy routines.

-## TODOS

-1. make sanitycheck
-2. make clean
-3. put it all in a vm
-4. all firefox
-5. time estimates for everything
-6. re-run verification overnight for extra sanity

 ## Install
 This is for reference setting up the vm, and should be removed probably.
 Need pdflatex and python2 !!